Moist and fluffy, these pumpkin spice donuts are the perfect fall treat.

 - While the donuts are cooling, make the glaze.

-- In a small saucepan over medium heat combine the butter and maple syrup.
+- Combine the butter and maple syrup in a small saucepan over medium heat.
 Let the butter melt into the syrup, stirring occasionally.
 Once melted together, let it simmer for around 20 seconds.
-Take it off the heat and add in the powdered sugar, cinnamon, and milk.
+Take it off the heat and add powdered sugar, cinnamon, and milk.
 Stir until smooth.

 - Pour the mixture into a shallow bowl for easy dipping.

-- Dip the tops of the donuts into the icing, then let them drip and set on a wire rack.
-If the icing becomes too thick to dip, add in a splash of milk or warm water to loosen it back up.
+- Dip the tops of the donuts into the icing, then let them drip and set them on a wire rack.
+If the icing becomes too thick to dip, add a milk or warm water splash to loosen it back up.

 Notes